URANO000/Sistema-SASA/README.md

-Frontend for a management system for Sistemas Analíticos S.A.
+Management system for Sistemas Analíticos S.A.